What is your leadership style and what does this mean to you and your team?

 Don’t misunderstand me, I’m not suggesting there’s a right or wrong style.
 Leaders need to adopt an appropriate style to fit the specific situation and person.

-A broad bandwidth of styles, that a leader can adopt according to the situation or person, is therefore an essential part of any great leader’s kit bag.
+A broad bandwidth of styles, that a leader can adapt according to the situation or person, is, therefore, an essential part of any great leader’s kit bag.

 The greatest leader is not necessarily the one who does the greatest things.
 He is the one that gets the people to do the greatest things.President Ronald Reagan

 This weekend, I delivered a workshop for Level 5 students on the Business Management Programme at Trinity St David’s University.
 The topic for this month happened to be Emotional Intelligence and Mindfulness and, as I prepared for the session, my attention was drawn back to Daniel Goleman’s EI leadership model.